How To Set and Achieve Weekly Goals (+ 30 Goal Examples)

 But why a week?

-A week is long enough to carry out several tasks (seven daily goals and one season of FRIENDS episodes precisely) and make significant progress towards your bigger goal.
+A week is long enough to carry out several tasks and make significant progress towards your bigger goal.

 Yet, it’s short enough to tweak your actions if you go slightly off track.